aplteam/Cider/README.md

 ## Documentation

-In this document only `OpenProject` is discussed in detail because that is the main command.
+Only `OpenProject` is discussed in detail in this document because it is the main command.

 For all other commands only basic information is provided, but there is a document "Cider-User-Guide.html" available that discusses all features in detail.

 The user command help is also pretty exhaustive.

+A User Guide is available as an HTML document, see [Cider-User-Guide.html](https://html-preview.github.io/?url=https://github.com/aplteam/Cider/blob/main/html/Cider-User-Guide.html target=_blank).

-Regarding the API, the document "Cider-API-Reference.html" is available.
+Regarding the API, the document [Cider-API-Reference.html](https://html-preview.github.io/?url=https://github.com/aplteam/Cider/blob/main/html/Cider-API-Reference.html target=_blank) is available.

 ## Installation

 In version 19.0 Cider is part of a standard installation of Dyalog, although it needs activation before it is available.
 Therefore you only have to worry about installing it with versions 18.0 and 18.2.
 Cider does not run on earlier versions of Dyalog.

+Cider can be activated with `]Activate Cider` (after first activating Tatin in a similar way because Tatin is required by Cider) or by activating Cider and Tatin in one step with `]Activate all`.

 With version 0.23 Cider became a Tatin package.
 That simplifies the installation process: all you need to do is issue this command: